NSHipster/articles/2019-11-19-keyvaluepairs.md

 ```

 However, the term
-"dictionary literal" is a slight misnomer,
+_"dictionary literal"_ is a slight misnomer,
-since these key-value pairs are passed as a sequence
+since a sequence of key-value pairs --- not a `Dictionary` ---
-to the `ExpressibleByDictionaryLiteral` protocol's required initializer:
+are passed to the `ExpressibleByDictionaryLiteral` protocol's required initializer:

 ```swift
 protocol ExpressibleByDictionaryLiteral {